Qw3rty26/nbody_ML/README.md

 # nbody_ML
-Solving the n-body problem with ML
+Simulating the n-body problem with ML

 Made by Qw3rty26